 This is because its symptoms are similar to other common conditions, and awareness is low among some medical professionals.

-What happens when I see my GP?
+What happens when I speak to my GP?

 A GP will ask you about your symptoms and may examine your stomach and vagina.